coderefinery/git-collaborative/_episodes/01-remotes.md

 ## When is a good moment to fetch?

-- Whenever, you can always decide whether or not to merge
+Whenever, you can always decide whether or not to merge.

 ---